Shankarpali Recipe (Sweet Diamond Cuts)

 • 1.4 ounces ghee (40 g)

-• 3.5 ounces powdered sugar (100 g, do not use confectioners sugar, also called powdered sugar.
-Grind the regular powdered sugar in a grinder and use it.)
+• 3.5 ounces sugar powder (100 g, do not use confectioners sugar, also called powdered sugar.
+Grind regular sugar in a grinder to make a powder and use it.)

 • ¼ cup milk (approximately) (at room temperature)